A History of Woodworking and Its Influence in Civilization

 The Wagner moisture meters were designed to cancel out surface moisture.
 IntelliSense™ technology allows its wood moisture meters to measure the percent of moisture in the wood instead of on the wood, solving the major drawback of most pinless moisture meters.

 Wagner meters also are designed to enable woodworkers and flooring installers to “scan” many board feet of wood easily and quickly.
 This is handy when having to check a large volume of wood samples or for simply doing a quick check of current conditions.

-The Wagner Meters MMC205, ideal for hobbyists, is useful for wood flooring and woodworking applications that specify common softwood and hardwood species that do not require moisture measurement to the tenth-of-a-percent precision.
+The Wagner Meters Orion moisture meter, ideal for hobbyists, is useful for wood flooring and woodworking applications that specify common softwood and hardwood species that do not require moisture measurement to the tenth-of-a-percent precision.

-While many ancient tools lacked durability, Wagner meters, made in the USA, are built to last.
+While many ancient tools lacked durability, Wagner meters are built to last.
 It’s why they come with an industry-leading 7-year warranty and complete customer satisfaction guarantee.